synlp/ChiMST/README.md

 # ChiMST

-This github repository includes the information about the ChiMST Corpus, which is based on our previous work [ChiMed](https://github.com/yuanheTian/ChiMed)
+This github repository includes information about the ChiMST Corpus, which is based on our previous work [ChiMed](https://github.com/yuanheTian/ChiMed)

 ## The Copyright